Stop the Price Gouging

 DISPELLING THE SMOKE AND MIRRORS FROM TYSON'S HOLCOMB PLANT FIRE

 Liar, liar, plant’s on fire!
-It’s been four years since Tyson used a fire at its Holcomb, KS meatpacking plant as an excuse to jack up retail prices and cut payments to cattle producers.
+It’s been several years since Tyson used a fire at its Holcomb, KS meatpacking plant as an excuse to jack up retail prices and cut payments to cattle producers.

 The top four meatpacking companies keep bringing this fire up — most recently at a House Agriculture Committee hearing that was investigating unfair practices in cattle markets.
 Their defense was that supply chain disruptions had caused record-breaking prices.